douthwja01/OpenMAS/README.md

 %%% TO RUN %%%

-- To test run the simulator with an example agent, run 'setup_example.m'.
+- To test run the simulator with an example agent, run 'example_setup.m'.
 - Alter the "setup" file to define different scenarios and unique agent combinations.

 %%% DIRECTORY OVERVIEW %%%